COVID-19 advice for parents, students and children

 A school-level outbreak of COVID-19 may trigger the Department of Education to direct the school to adopt one or more of the following additional COVID-smart measures for a short period of time:

 - Mask wearing for adults and high school students

 Schools, students and families will also be reminded about essential hygiene practices and to stay at home if they are unwell.

 Parents must watch for COVID-19 symptoms

-If your child is unwell – even with mild symptoms – you must keep them home and get them tested.
+If your child is unwell – even with mild symptoms – please keep them home and get them tested.

 If children have any symptoms, they should take a COVID-19 test.